 The Statutory Insurance Scheme Levy covers the estimated operating costs of administering the MAI Act and also provides funding for research into accident prevention and injury mitigation.
-From 1 July 2011, the Levy increased by 5 cents to $1.85 per policy and the Levy collected income of $6.90 million.
+From 1 July 2012, the levy remained unchanged at $1.85 per policy and the levy collected income of $7.1 million in 2012–13.

 The Nominal Defendant Levy

 The Nominal Defendant Levy, which varies by vehicle class, covers the estimated costs of the Nominal Defendant scheme which provides funds to pay for claims relating to uninsured or unidentified vehicles.
-The Levy is set having regard to an actuarial assessment of claim trends.
-From 1 July 2011, the Levy for Class 1 vehicles was $12.35, a decrease of 85 cents from 2010-11, with $45.27 million collected in 2011-12.
+The levy is set having regard to an actuarial assessment of claim trends.
+From 1 July 2012, the levy for Class 1 vehicles was $12.35, remaining unchanged from 2011–12, with $46.4 million collected in 2012–13.

 The Hospital and Emergency Services Levy

 The Hospital and Emergency Services Levy is designed to cover a reasonable proportion of the estimated cost of providing public hospital and public emergency services to people who are injured in motor vehicle accidents, who use such services and who are claimants or potential claimants under the CTP scheme.
-The Levy amount calculated varies by vehicle class.
-From 1 July 2011, the Hospital and Emergency Services Levy increased by $1.70 to $16.10 for Class 1 vehicles.
+The levy amount calculated varies by vehicle class.
+From 1 July 2012, the Hospital and Emergency Services Levy increased by $0.80 to $16.90 for Class 1 vehicles.
 Proceeds from this levy are then apportioned to Queensland Health and the Department of Community Safety.

 The Administration Fee

 The Administration Fee is the fee payable to the DTMR for delivering administrative support for the CTP scheme.
-From 1 July 2011, the Fee increased by 10 cents to $7.70 per policy to meet increasing staff and transaction costs.
-In the 2011-12 year, $31.06 million was collected.
+From 1 July 2012, the fee remains unchanged at $7.70 per policy.
+In the year 2012–13, $32 million was collected.